Preston Sturges: Independence and decline

-Preston Sturges was a temperamental talent who fully recognized his own worth.
-He had invested in entrepreneurial projects, such as an engineering company, and The Players, a popular restaurant and nightclub at 8225 Sunset Boulevard, projects which were both net losses.
-At one point the third highest paid man in America – for writing, directing, producing, and numerous other Hollywood projects – he was often known to borrow money (from his stepfather and studio, amongst others).

 Millionaire Howard Hughes, who had formed a friendship with Sturges, offered to bankroll him as an independent filmmaker.
 In early 1944, Sturges and Hughes formed a partnership called California Pictures.
 The deal represented a major pay cut for Sturges, but it established him as a writer-producer-director, the only one in Hollywood besides Charles Chaplin and one of only four in the world, along with England's Noël Coward and France's René Clair.
 The status led, again, to widespread admiration and envy among his Hollywood peers.

 However, this career peak also marked the beginning of Sturges's professional decline as Hughes proved an unstable and mercurial partner.
 While the startup California Pictures was being created and structured, it was three years until Sturges's next release.
-That film, a Harold Lloyd vehicle entitled The Sin of Harold Diddlebock (1947), for which Sturges had coaxed the silent film icon out of retirement, went over budget and far behind schedule, and was poorly received when it was released.
+That film, a Harold Lloyd vehicle entitled The Sin of Harold Diddlebock (1947), for which Sturges had coaxed the silent film star out of retirement, went over budget and far behind schedule, and was poorly received when released.
 Hughes, who had promised not to interfere in the film's production, stepped in and pulled the movie from distribution in order to re-edit it, taking almost four years to do so.
 Released in 1950 by RKO, which was by that time owned by Hughes, the retitled Mad Wednesday was no more successful than Sturges's original version.

 In the meantime, California Pictures had put another film into production, Vendetta.
 At Hughes's behest, Sturges had written the script as a vehicle for Hughes' protégé, Faith Domergue.
 Max Ophüls was hired to direct, but after only a few days of filming, Hughes demanded that Sturges fire Ophüls and take over the direction himself.
 Seven weeks later, Sturges himself was fired or quit (accounts differ).
 The promising partnership between the two iconoclasts was dissolved after just one completed picture.
 As Sturges later recalled, "When Mr. Hughes made suggestions with which I disagreed, as he had a perfect right to do, I rejected them.
 When I rejected the last one, he remembered he had an option to take control of the company and he took over.
 So I left."